 However, you can also learn at your own pace — whatever works best for you!

-You will receive a certificate if you join the course and successfully complete all the assignments before December 1, 2023.
+You will receive a certificate if you enroll in the course cohort and successfully complete all the assignments.

 Note that the option to receive the certificate is available only to those who participate in the course cohort.
-If you are taking the course after December 1, 2023, you can freely access the materials, but you won’t be eligible to receive the certificate.
+The next cohort will take place in 2024.
+Sign up to get updates when it starts.

 There are both theoretical and code-focused modules that require knowledge of Python.
 But no worries: we will walk you through the code!
 You can also skip these parts and still learn a lot.

 Have a question or just want to say “Hi”?
 Jump to our Discord #-ml-observability-course channel to chat with fellow learners and get support from the course team.

 We published all 40 lessons with videos, course notes, and code examples.
 Jump to the course website to start learning now!